-In the College of Engineering, approximately 10% of undergraduate students and about 60% of graduate students are foreign born.
+In the College of Engineering, approximately 8% of undergraduate students and about 57% of graduate students are international students.
 These students represent numerous countries around the world and bring tremendous talent and diversity to the ISU campus and to the workplaces of many employers.
 About 35% of international students complete a co-op or internship while studying engineering at ISU and many others wish they had the opportunity to experience professional employment in the U.S.

 When hiring an international student, employers experience no additional cost or paperwork and the process is the same as making any other college student hire.
 It is the student’s responsibility to complete the required paperwork and follow all related employment regulations.
 This information was prepared to help employers understand the benefits of and process for employing international students.